Statue D-Day Piper Bill Millin

 By Alexander Braun January 25, 2025

-This post describes the life and tragic death of American Red Cross volunteer Elizabeth Richardson.
+The life and tragic death of American Red Cross volunteer Elizabeth Richardson in Normandy in 1945.

 Major Charity Adams is inspecting her battalion.